Kadee1344/se-emails-styleguide/docs/01-index.md

 title: Streeteasy Email Styleguide
 ---

-This is your index page.
-You can edit its contents at `docs/01-index.hbs`
+This is where we will keep and develop all reusable email components for StreetEasy.